wsargent/slf4j-benchmark/README.md

 Note that it took five minutes to run through the 56 GB of data with `wc testfile.log` just to count the words.

+For Log4J 2:

-Log4J 2 does have a comprehensive [performance test suite](https://logging.apache.org/log4j/2.x/performance.html#benchmarks) page -- all of the benchmarks are available in the Log4J 2 source code are available, so I'll run through that at some point.
-Note that the comparisons that Log4J 2 does against Logback should be disregarded, as they are not up to date or compare apples and oranges, e.g. comparing against `AsyncAppender` instead of [`AsyncDisruptorAppender`](https://github.com/logstash/logstash-logback-encoder/blob/master/src/main/java/net/logstash/logback/appender/AsyncDisruptorAppender.java).
+All of the benchmarks are available in the Log4J 2 source code are available in the [log4j-perf](https://github.com/apache/logging-log4j2/tree/master/log4j-perf) module, so I'll run through that at some point.

+> **NOTE**: the comparisons made in [the Log4J 2 benchmark page](https://logging.apache.org/log4j/2.x/performance.html) does against Logback should be disregarded, as they are not up to date or compare apples and oranges, e.g. comparing against `AsyncAppender` instead of [`AsyncDisruptorAppender`](https://github.com/logstash/logstash-logback-encoder/blob/master/src/main/java/net/logstash/logback/appender/AsyncDisruptorAppender.java).

 ### Conclusions